Traveling to Massachusetts

 Safety Standards for Parks, Open Space, and Outdoor Education Programs – Phase II (https://www.mass.gov/doc/safety-standards-for-parks-open-space-and-outdoor-education-programs-phase-ii/download).

 Athletic Fields and Courts

-In an effort to prevent the spread of COVID-19, DCR opened segments of four parkways in the Greater Boston Metro Area to expand pedestrian and cyclist access.
+The Department of Conservation and Recreation has opened segments of parkways in the Greater Boston Metro Area to expand pedestrian and cyclist access.
 The measure, which closes the segments to vehicular traffic, will reduce close contact of park users, as well as large concentrations of people on adjacent sidewalks and paths.